pnp/PnP-PowerShell/Samples/Provisioning.SelfHostedWithAzureWebJob/ReadMe.md

 List/Library | Description
 --- | ---
 Sites | list to order sites
-Site | templates - functional template definitions with reference to modules and apps Modules | library to store larger PnP template files Apps |library to store functional scoped PnP template files
+Site templates | templates - functional template definitions with reference to modules and apps Modules | library to store larger PnP template files Apps |library to store functional scoped PnP template files

-* Upload .\Templates\teamsite.pnp to *Modules*, and give it a title
+* Upload .\Templates\teamsite.pnp to *Modules*, and set *Default Team Site* as the title
-* Upload .\Templates\pictures.pnp to *Apps*, and give it a title
+* Upload .\Templates\pictures.pnp to *Apps*, and set *Picture library* as the title
-* Create an item in *Site templates* and link up *teamsite.pnp* as a module
+* Create an item in *Site templates* and link up *Default Team Site* as a module
-  * optionally link up *pictures.pnp* as an app
+  * optionally link up *Picture library* as an app
 * Create an item in *Sites*
   * pick the template you just created
   * optionally pick an app